erc-dharma/project-documentation/DHARMA_repositories_readme.txt

 The `textual` column is a boolean that tells the dharma application whether it should try to find TEI editions in the corresponding repository.
-If it is `false`, the application will update its clone of the repository, but will not to try to find edited texts into it.
+If it is `false`, the application will update its clone of the repository, but will not try to find edited texts into it.
 You should set it to `true` if you are not sure about the purpose of the repository.
-Setting it to `false` is just an optimization.
+Setting it to `false` is just an optimization and should only be done if you are sure the repository will not contain editions.